Blendify/blender-manual/blender_docs/manual/about/style_guides/markup_guide.rst

    - word-ordering in filenames.
    - how text is wrapped.
    - the number of spaces between lines.
-   - when it is/isn't okay to add in Unicode characters.
+   - when it is/is not okay to add in Unicode characters.
    - should comments on a page be above or below titles :)
    ::
    Having a lot of detailed text on this page is off-putting to new contributors,